joao-esteves/LPOO1617_T5G13/README.md

 ### Major Difficulties
 The main difficulty was actually starting the project, learning how to use LibGDX.
 Also learning how to use a Facebook library with the end goal of sharing the score, which was not achieved and so the only social interaction available is being able to login to Facebook.

 ### Lessons Learned
+To not underestimate apparently easy features such as Facebook sharing.

 ### Time Spent